frederic-perez/AmE-dictionary/data/idioms.md

 __be on the lookout__ :four: To be watching for something or someone. _Be on the lookout for my email!
 It will have all the instructions you need for the project._
 __be on the same page__ :three::hammer:
 __be on the threshold of (something)__ To be about to do something; to be about to happen.
-__be on track__ :two: To progress or develop as planned, scheduled, or expected.
+__be on track__ :three: To progress or develop as planned, scheduled, or expected. _Everyone in our entire department is on track to meet their sales quotas for the year._
 __be on vacation__ _During January and February the trolleys are on vacation._
 __be out for/after (one’s) scalp__
 __be partial to (someone or something)__